Photo Courtesy: Sydney Tea Festival 2019

 First of all, let us start by saying that our body needs enough fluids every day and drinking tea adds to our fluid intake.
 So, drinking tea is a flavorful way of drinking water.
 Apart from fluid intake, scientists and researchers have discovered many benefits of drinking tea.
 It is scientifically proven, tea leaves contain polyphenolic flavonoids and catechins (anti-oxidants) 10 times the amount found in regular fruits and vegetables.
 Anti-oxidants play a vital role in our immune system, it helps to protect cells against the effect of free radicals.
 Researchers also say, drinking tea improves blood flow, heart diseases, fat accumulation, and insulin activity.
 The research is still an on-going process and there is yet good news to come.

-Researchers also suggest the tea leaves grown in high altitude like Nepal (Himalayas) have better health perspective.
-Teas are grown in Nepal at the foothills of the Himalayas where modern civilization exist in the minimum, untouched from pollution.
+Researchers also suggest the tea leaves grown in high altitudes like Nepal (Himalayas) have a better health perspective.
+Teas are grown in Nepal at the foothills of the Himalayas where modern civilization exists in the minimum, untouched from pollution.
 Cars and SUVs are things of wonder to the locals there.
 It’s more off-road drive, away from concrete.

 Apart from these, many of us are concerned about Caffeine consumption.
 The truth is, there are no such tea leaves that come caffeine-free.
 But the level of caffeine in tea is very low than that of coffee and it also varies by the type of tea.
 Black teas, CTC masala have more caffeine than Oolong and green teas, and then white teas, respectively.
 And as for the serious tea drinker but who is also concerned about caffeine can opt to lower the caffeine level by washing or rinsing the tea leaves.
 It is the caffeine in tea that gives a waking-up call and on the same side, it keeps you calm as well.
 Tea is a wonderful drink that way.